esiabri/isoCycle/README.md

 <br>If you're using kilosort/phy for spike sorting, you can use this [matlab function](https://github.com/esiabri/isoCycle/blob/main/isoCycle/files/isoCycleInput_build.m) to generates the .npy file for this google colab.</p>

 ## GPU acceleration
 <p> isoCycle employs a decoder developed with TensorFlow.
 Leveraging a GPU significantly reduces execution time, a factor particularly crucial for long recordings.
 However, configuring your GPU to work with TensorFlow requires additional steps post-package installation.
-For quick guidance, please refer to the section [Setting up TensorFlow with GPU Support](#setting-up-tensorflow-with-gpu-support).
+For quick guidance, please refer to the section [Setting up TensorFlow with GPU Support](#setting-up-tensorflow-with-gpu-support).</p>

 ## Installation
 <p>